codex-academy/expressjs-auth/steps/implementing_auth.md

 * allows a user to login;
 * redirects a user back to the login screen with a message if their login attempt failed;
 * allows a user to register.
-Use an in memory store: if the server is restarted the credentials will be gone.
+Use an in object to store username and passwords.
+If the server is restarted the credentials will be gone.

 Now for a more advanced implementation.
 Let's extend the system again to one that: